remygatins/BlackSeaBass_project/protocols/DNA-extraction.md

 19. (T) Transfer the column into a new nuclease-free 1.5 mL microcentrifuge tube.

-20. (T) Add 100-200uL Elution Buffer (or miliQ water?) heated to 70oC, let it sit for 2 min.
+20. (T) Add 100-200uL (*this volume may vary*) Elution Buffer (*we use molecular grade water*) heated to 70oC, let it sit for 2 min.
 Centrifuge at max speed for 1 min.

 21. (T) Repeat step 20 for a second elution step.